Old Town Hall

 Special wedding venue

-The Old Town Hall originated in the 16th century is located on Market Square.
+The old town hall from the 16th century is located on the market square.

-In order to preserve the Old Town Hall for a long time, the building that was in need for rehabilitation was restored from 1870 to 1914.
-Furthermore, building alterations and extensions were made to modernize the building.
-Today’s state in the lower part of the town hall is due to a redesign in 1961/62.
+In order to preserve the Old Town Hall for a long time, the building, which was in need of renovation, was restored between 1870 and 1914.
+Extensions and conversions to modernize the building also took place during this period.
+The current state of the lower town hall is due to a redesign in 1961/62.

-During the last centuries, the building was used amongst others as market hall, as facilities for the Town Council, the city savings bank, the finance department, the city administration and the municipal court.
-On the upper floor, the royal decrees and the city pawn shop were located.
-The cellar served local residents as wine cellar, council tavern and potato cellar.
+Over the centuries, the building has been used as a market hall and as premises for the town council, the municipal savings bank, the treasury, the town administration and the municipal court.
+The upper floor once housed the royal legge and the municipal pawnshop.
+The town hallcellar served as a wine cellar, council tavern and potato cellar for surrounding residents.

-The Town Hall on the ground floor is used for various cultural events and public sessions, but it is also for rent for other types of events.
+The town hall on the first floor is used for various cultural events and public meetings.
+However, it can also be rented for other events.

 E-mail: dduevel@einbeck.de